Cirice/Krawler/README.md

-# KRAWLER: A WEB CRAWLER IN PYTHON3
+# KRAWLER: A WEB-CRAWLER IN PYTHON3

 It's a simple multithreaded web crawler wich downloads and stores web pages.